sez11a/liferay-docs-commerce/user/articles/020-catalog-management/05-catalog-rules.markdown

 accessories for equipment they already own.

-By default, all users are blacklisted: if no catalog rules are in place, then no users (except Site administrators) will be able to see the catalog at all.
+By default, all users are blacklisted: if no catalog rules are in place, then no users (except Site administrators) can see the catalog at all.

 +$$$

-**Note:** If more than one catalog rule is applied to a single user, the rules will combine exclusively.
-Only products that are permitted by all the applicable rules will be visible.
+**Note:** If more than one catalog rule is applied to a single user, the rules combine exclusively.
+Only products that are permitted by all the applicable rules are visible.

 $$$